MileHacker Logo

 Cultural Context & Ingredients

-Bosnian cuisine is a flavorful fusion.
+Bosnian cuisine is a tasty fusion.
 Ottoman rule introduced spices, pastries, plus coffee; Austro-Hungarian added From Central europe influences.
 Meals are parties, reflecting hospitality.

 Meat (beef, lamb) is prevalent.
-Vegetables (potatoes, onions, carrots, cabbage, peppers, tomatoes, beans) are significant.
+Vegetables (potatoes, onions, carrots, cabbage, peppers, tomatoes, beans) are noticeable.
 Milder spices (paprika, black pepper, garlic).
 Dairy (kajmak, pavlaka, fresh cheeses) accompany many dishes.
-Somun (flatbread) is a fundamental element.
+Somun (flatbread) is a staple.

 Dining Customs & Etiquette